 TG: What are the clues?

 EW: I’ve already looked at it so the color’s there.
-But then there an almost painful intensity with really blue-black fruit, tar, mint and eucalyptus, herby and exotic; all those things.
+Then there’s an almost painful intensity with blue-black fruit, tar, mint, and eucalyptus, herby, and exotic–all those things.

 TG: Are there any other goals in smelling the wine?

 EW: Once I get that primary or first impression, I usually don’t say it out loud; but if I’m blind tasting but hold it and then I try to go through the wine and find the fruit, earth, and wood.

 TG: Do you use the MS tasting grid?

 EW: Yes, it’s huge and in black and white right in front of me (about 5 feet away, 2D, rectangular about chest height).
 It looks like an Excel document and has the all information from the grid on it.
 The first thing I do when approaching a wine is to get a first impression, to let the wine come to me.
 I stop and smell the wine.
 It’s more of a visceral experience and I try to get an idea of what’s the very first impression.
 But I’m not trying to make any decisions.
 I just want to be with the wine because sometimes I think we do so much work with the grid that we miss out on things.
 You can miss the soul of the wine.

 TG: What does soul of the wine mean to you?

 EW: It’s the part of the wine that speaks to me.